apecloud/kubeblocks/docs/user_docs/maintenance/cross-k8s-deployment/cross-k8s-deployment.md

 ##### For the self-host environment

-This tutorial takes Cillium Cluster Mesh as an example.
-Deploy Cillium as the overlay mode and the cluster configuration for each data plane clusters is as follows:
+This tutorial takes Cilium Cluster Mesh as an example.
+Deploy Cilium as the overlay mode and the cluster configuration for each data plane clusters is as follows:

 | Cluster | Context | Name  | ID | CIDR        |
 |:-------:|:-------:|:-----:|:--:|:-----------:|